CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 We provide a utility script, `template.sh`, to help you interact with Docker Compose.
 It has a function for each of the main operations you will have to do.

-You can always interact directly with `docker compose` if you prefer and get examples from the `./template.sh` script.
+You can always interact directly with `docker` or `docker compose` if you prefer and get examples from the `./template.sh` script.

 ## The environment